 B.S. in Aeronautics with a Major in Unmanned Aircraft System Operations

-The Unmanned Aircraft System Operations curriculum is offered to those students whose career objectives are aimed at the civil unmanned aircraft systems industry.
-The program provides the breadth and depth of instruction needed to ensure graduates are prepared to work as pilots/operators and/or developmental team members of unmanned aircraft systems (UAS) while fully understanding the operational and safety environments of the National Airspace System.
-Courses require students to be comfortable utilizing complex science, technology, engineering and mathematics principles.
-In addition, students must possess strong critical thinking and problem-solving skills.
-A Commercial Pilot Certificate, with instrument and multiengine ratings is required.
+UND Aerospace’s Unmanned Aircraft System Operations curriculum provides the breadth and depth of education needed to ensure graduates are prepared to work as effective operational team members of unmanned aircraft systems (UAS) while fully understanding the operational and safety environments of the National Airspace System.

-As some of the technologies involved with UAS fall under International Traffic in Arms Regulations, students wishing to pursue this degree program must be able to prove United States citizenship prior to enrolling in the following courses: AVIT 238, 331, 332, 333 and 438.
-There are no exceptions to this policy.
+As some of the technologies involved with UAS fall under International Traffic in Arms Regulations, students wishing to pursue this degree program must be able to prove United States citizenship.

 Unmanned Aircraft System Program Mission Statement